The Cincinnati Enquirer

-The Cincinnati Enquirer is a morning daily newspaper published by Gannett in Cincinnati, Ohio, United States.
+The Cincinnati Enquirer is a morning daily newspaper published by USA Today Co. in Cincinnati, Ohio, United States.
 First published in 1841, the Enquirer is the last remaining daily newspaper in Greater Cincinnati and Northern Kentucky, although the daily Journal-News competes with the Enquirer in the northern suburbs.
 The Enquirer has the highest circulation of any print publication in the Cincinnati metropolitan area.
 A daily local edition for Northern Kentucky is published as The Kentucky Enquirer.
-In addition to the Cincinnati Enquirer and Kentucky Enquirer, Gannett publishes a variety of print and electronic periodicals in the Cincinnati area, including 16 Community Press weekly newspapers, 10 Community Recorder weekly newspapers, and OurTown magazine.
+In addition to the Cincinnati Enquirer and Kentucky Enquirer, USA Today Co. publishes a variety of print and electronic periodicals in the Cincinnati area, including 16 Community Press weekly newspapers, 10 Community Recorder weekly newspapers, and OurTown magazine.
 The Enquirer is available online at the Cincinnati.com website.
 The paper has won two Pulitzer Prizes, in 1991 and 2018.

 Content

 The Kentucky Enquirer consists of an additional section wrapped around the Cincinnati Enquirer and a remade Local section.
 The front page is remade from the Ohio edition, although it may contain similar elements.
 Reader-submitted content is featured in six zoned editions of Your HomeTown Enquirer, a local news insert published twice-weekly on Thursdays and Saturdays in Hamilton, Butler, Warren, and Clermont counties.

 Since September 2015, the Enquirer and local Fox affiliate WXIX-TV have partnered on news gathering and have shared news coverage and video among the paper, broadcasts, and online media.
 In 2016, the Enquirer launched a true crime podcast called Accused that reached the top of iTunes' podcasts chart.